nuxeo/nuxeo/server/README.md

 Built NXR is in `nuxeo-nxr-server/target/`.

 This is the default application packaged within Tomcat in `nuxeo-server-tomcat/target/` (see "server").

-### Nuxeo JSF UI

-Complete user interface for the Nuxeo Server built with JSF.

-Built Nuxeo Package is in `nuxeo-marketplace-jsf-ui/target/`.

-It can be installed in a Nuxeo Server using `nuxeoctl` or from the Administration page within the Nuxeo server.

 ### Other applications